helloitsjoe/mbta-client/README.md

 # MTBA API Client

-`mbta-client` is a JavaScript client for the MTBA API v3, with a few helper functions to parse response data.
+`mbta-client` is a Node.js client library for the MTBA API v3, with a few helper functions to parse response data.

 ## Installation: